-Even those who claim they don’t care for bean salad have been known to have seconds of this flavorful salad.
-Edamame is the unexpected third “bean” in this twist on the traditional three-bean salad.
-Although I often make this dish with a cilantro-lime vinaigrette, I alter it to a basil-orange combination when I am cooking for people who don’t have an affinity for cilantro.
+Even those who claim they don’t care for bean salad have been known to have seconds of this super simple salad.
+Although lima beans are a fitting option, I often use edamame as the unexpected third bean in this take on the traditional three-bean salad.

 - 2 cups frozen, shelled edamame, cooked according to package directions

 - 1 (15.5-ounce) can garbanzo beans, rinsed and drained

 - 1 (15.5-ounce) can kidney beans, rinsed and drained

 - 1/2 cup thinly sliced or chopped red onion